 All JMSMessageID values must start with the prefix ‘ID:’.
 Uniqueness of message ID values across different providers is not required.

 Since message IDs take some effort to create and increase a message’s size, some JMS providers may be able to optimize message overhead if they are given a hint that message ID is not used by an application.
-JMS MessageProducer provides a hint to disable message ID.
-When a client sets a producer to disable message ID, it is saying that it does not depend on the value of message ID for the messages it produces.
+Both MessageProducer and JMSProducer provide a method setDisableMessageID which allows the application to provide a hint to disable message ID.
+When an application sets a producer to disable message ID, it is saying that it does not depend on the value of message ID for the messages it produces.
 If the JMS provider accepts this hint, these messages must have the message ID set to null; if the provider ignores the hint, the message ID must be set to its normal unique value.

 JMSTimestamp